Follow Up on Unpaid Encounters with Insurance Balances

 To review encounters with unpaid insurance balances, open the Insurance Balances tool and visit the Unpaid Encounters tab.

-The Unpaid Encounters overview shows you total insurance balances, per-payor, aged from the date of service.
+The Unpaid Encounters overview shows you total insurance balances, for each payor, aged from the date of service.

 Jump to an Aging Category: You can optionally double-click on a specific aging category for a specific insurance group.